🧢 Coach T's Recap

 What’s changed recently?

-• Has there been a change in media spend, messaging, or targeting?
+Have there been changes in media spend, messaging, or targeting?

-• Could seasonality or market context be playing a role?
+Could seasonality or broader market conditions be influencing the result?

 Which segment is driving the shift?